SERIGRAPHS: INVESTING IN FINE ART PRINTS BY THE MASTERS

 Although the art of serigraphy has been around for 100 years (and other methods of printmaking far longer than that), fine art prints have become one of the most rapidly growing sectors of the art market in the past decade.
-Even over the past 6 months, here at Laasya Art we have noticed tremendous interest among clients from the US, Europe and Africa to own a signed print by the Modernist Masters like M.F.
+Even recently, here at Laasya Art we have noticed tremendous interest among clients to own a signed print by the Modernist Masters like M.F.
 Husain and S.H.
 Raza, whose original paintings are otherwise unaffordable for many.

 Yet while the demand for serigraphs has grown, collectors invariably have a lot of questions about the process, their value and how they differ from an original artwork.
 We thought it fitting to devote a blog on this topic.